 Her composition “Der Gaukler Tag”, a radio play produced for Swiss National Radio SRF with Claude Salmony, performed by her students in Lucerne, and featuring her colleague Lauren Newton as well as actress Marie Jung as speakers, was nominated for the 2013 Prix Marulić.

 In 2016, Susanne Abbuehl was one of the recipients of the Swiss Music Prize.
 In 2017, Princess, the release by Stephan Oliva, Susanne Abbuehl and Oyvind Hegg-Lunde for the French label Vision Fugitive, won the Grand Prix du Disque Jazz Académie Charles Cros.
-And in January 2018, Susanne Abbuehl won the European Musician 2017 award from the French Académie du Jazz.
+In January 2018, Susanne Abbuehl won the European Musician 2017 award from the French Académie du Jazz.

 Susanne Abbuehl was Professor for voice, ensemble, composing for and with poetry and words, and didactics at the music universities in Lucerne and Lausanne, Switzerland.
 At HEMU Lausanne, she conducted several research projects, most recently focusing on perfect pitch.